 To get an injunction against harassment, will I have to face the abuser in court?

-- that great or irreparable (permanent) harm will result if the injunction is not issued immediately (before the defendant has been given the chance to be heard in court) AND
+- that great or irreparable (permanent) harm will result if the injunction is not issued immediately (before the defendant has been given the chance to be heard in court) as well as one of the following:

-- reasons why the defendant should not be notified before issuing the injunction against him/her.
+- reasons why the defendant should not be notified before issuing the injunction against him/her.1

 If the judge decides not to grant the injunction immediately, a hearing may be set within ten days and the defendant will have a chance to be heard before an injunction against harassment may be issued.1